 The view out my window on a recent morning was solid white.
 I was looking at four inches of what the weather folks called “it may or may not snow, and surely there won’t be much accumulation.”
 Schools were on a delay, temperatures hovered in the mid-teens, and visibility was nil.
-Yup, I wouldn’t be birding that day.
-(I don’t mind getting snowed on—it’s navigating the snowy roads that poses the difficulty.)
+Yup, I wouldn’t be driving anywhere to go birding that day.

 So what’s a frustrated birder to do when the weather doesn’t cooperate?
 I could have cleaned the house, or caught up on some other chores, but I’d already arranged to take the day off.
 I could have watched the flirting House Finches at my feeders.
-Or, maybe a snowy day is the perfect time to ID those mystery birds in photos from past trips.
+But then I thought, maybe a snowy day is the perfect time to ID those mystery birds in photos from past trips.